(NOTE: This post will be updated as new information and solutions are available from Optimizely, Google, VWO, Convert and others).

 Optimizely suggests using either in-product mitigation or external mitigation.
 In-product mitigation would consist of ignoring users that visit an experience in a browser that does not support their cookie setting technique or excluding them entirely from all experiments.
 If an experiment is targeted at mobile this is a non-starter for us.
 External mitigation requires the user to “manage the cookie creation process at another point in [their] stack.”
-They do not give clear detail in how to accomplish this, but do ask that any client wanting to do so should contact their support team.
+They do not give clear detail on how to accomplish this but do ask that any client wanting to do so should contact their support team.
 You can find this article here.

 Note: The California Consumer Privacy Act (CCPA) will take effect in January of 2020, so less than a year away.
 We have been calling it California’s version of GDPR and it will limit how user data is being consumed and stored.
-CCPA will require companies to allow users the ability to delete and download any personal data being collected, as well as offering the option to opt-out of data collection entirely and up front.
+CCPA will require companies to allow users the ability to delete and download any personal data being collected, as well as offering the option to opt-out of data collection entirely and upfront.

 Update: April 1, 2019